-- (b) except where the removal of a condition is proposed, give the holder a reasonable opportunity to make submissions about the proposal; and - (c) consider any submissions and then decide whether to amend the registration; and - (d) give the holder written notice of the decision. - (5) If the Chief Officer decides to amend a registration, the Chief Officer must give the registration holder written notice of the decision that - (a) states the date (being a date no earlier than the date on which the notice is received by the holder) on which the decision takes effect: and - (b) is accompanied by a replacement registration the terms of which incorporate the amendment. - (6) A decision by the Chief Officer to amend a registration has effect on the date stated in it under subregulation (5)(a).
+- consider any submissions and then decide whether to amend the registration; and - give the holder written notice of the decision. (d) - (5) If the Chief Officer decides to amend a registration, the Chief Officer must give the registration holder written notice of the decision that - - (a) states the date (being a date no earlier than the date on which the notice is received by the holder) on which the decision takes effect: and - (b) is accompanied by a replacement registration the terms of which incorporate the amendment. - A decision by the Chief Officer to amend a registration has effect on the date stated in it under subregulation (5)(a).